Prinzhorn/skrollr-stylesheets/README.md

 SASS
 -----

 The above is already pretty awesome, but it gets even better.
-If you know skrollr, you probably heard about the _contants_ feature.
+If you know skrollr, you probably heard about the _constants_ feature.
 Let's admit it: it does it's job, but it's ugly.

 (SASS)[http://sass-lang.com/] to the rescue!
 Using SASS variables and interpolation, things can now look like this: